DanielJabbour/DataStructures-Algorithms/README.md

-# Data-Structures-Algorithms
+# Competitive-Programming

-The following repository is a collection of data structure and algorithms I've implemented as part of my own work, practice, or in part of a challenge I've participated in.
+The following repository is a collection of data structure and algorithms I've implemented to solve a variety of problems, as part of my own work, practice, or in part of a challenge or competition I've participated in.